adityanagara/t9_text/README.md

 ### Time Complexit

-The worst case time complexity is O(4^N) where N is the length of the sequence.
-The 4^N corresponds to all possible combinations of the number sequence if we only had 7s and 9s (worst case upper bound).
+The worst case time complexity is O(4^N * N) where N is the length of the sequence.
+The 4^N corresponds to all possible word combinations of the number sequence if we only had 7s and 9s (worst case upper bound).
+We will need to iterate through all comninations resulting in N times.

 ## Space complexity

-We would need O(4^N).
+We would need O(4^N) space.
 Worst case we would need to store all 4^N possible combinations.

 ## Run the code